 White Memorial Chapel

-This building was also originally located elsewhere and moved here.
-Latter-day Saints built it in 1883 for worship services.
-In 1976 it was dismantled and rebuilt here on land donated by the state to honor the country’s 200th anniversary.
-It is now a non-denomination chapel.
+This non-denominational chapel was built by the Later-day Saints in 1883 for worship services.
+It was also located elsewhere.
+In 1976 it was dismantled and rebuilt on this land, which was donated by the state, to honor the country’s 200th anniversary.

 To the east of Capitol Hill is a beautiful park in the valley along City Creek.